Want to start journaling but have no clue how to start?

 Journal Prompts

 This is one of my favorite ways to get the creative juices flowing.
 Using prompts can force you to look at things you might never have.
 These are also great when you are simply stuck on what to write.
 Maybe you do not have a pressing issue, or too many to count.
-A journal prompt is a great way to start the writing!
+A journal prompt is a great way to start writing!

 For more journaling techniques, especially for when you are stuck, check out this article: Journaling Techniques